qcif/rdsi-arms/test/arms-test-plan.md

     7. Click home.
     8. Logout.
 2. Second assessor makes an assessment
-    1. Login as the second assessor.
+    1. Login as the second assessor1:assessor.
     2. Click on the edit icon of the request.
     3. Select the "Accept for CDS" radio button for the recommendation.
     4. Select the "Accept recommended size" radio button.